midnightntwrk/midnight-architecture/apis-and-common-types/token-metadata/Readme.md

 ### This API focuses on metadata, should it be re-defined to allow possibility of attaching metadata to other kinds of objects?

 Any ideas?

+### Why not signing metadata entries independently, like CIP-26 describes

+In many cases, metadata are considered a single entity, thus it makes it easier to sign whole entity.